 The scene shifts; now Jesus is speaking to the crowds about John as his forerunner.
 After clarifying his own identity, he goes on to establish the full identity of John as a prophet.

 Note that Jesus waits until John’s disciples are out of earshot before doing so: he is careful to not give the impression of currying favor with John.
 He wants to ensure the people know his statements are genuine.

 “What did you go out to the desert to see?
 A reed swayed by the wind?

 Jesus poses a set of rhetorical questions.
 Mention of the desert is important, as you would expect to find a fierce and resolute man there, not one that resembles a reed shaken by the wind.

 Then what did you go out to see?
 Someone dressed in fine clothing?
 Those who wear fine clothing are in royal palaces.

-In the desert, you would expect to find someone dressed simply, not one attired in fine clothing associated with a palace.
+In the desert, you would expect to find someone dressed simply, not someone wearing finery like those who live in a palace.

 Then why did you go out?
 To see a prophet?
 Yes, I tell you, and more than a prophet.